 Note: commercially available textbooks have been written by third parties.
 Teachers should exercise caution if the textbook does not explicitly align with the content of the current syllabus.
+In all courses, teachers should teach to the syllabus.

 2.3.3 Course outline